tmabdull/CompRecSystem/README.md

 ## Future Steps / Improvements
-- Modifying the data processing pipeline to parse and include more features from the raw data.
+- Modifying the data processing pipeline to parse and include more features from the raw data
-- Tuning the XGBoost model for increased performance.
+- Tuning the XGBoost model for increased performance
-- Feedback/recommendation system where the user can mark whether a recommendation is good or bad.
-The model will then be retrained based on this feedback.
+- Feedback/recommendation system where the user can mark whether a recommendation is good or bad (the model will then be retrained based on this feedback)
 - Prettier frontend
 - Getting off localhost :D